Aquarium

 Every month, you will do the regular water change as described above, but you will want to rinse your filters.

 After you have drained the wastewater into your bucket, take the filter media out of its housing.
-There is usually some kid of plastic housing that holds your filter media(material).
+There is usually some kind of plastic housing that holds your filter media(material).

 Use the wastewater to rinse out any large debris and to loosen up any waste and rinse it out.
 Put the filter media back where it came from and fill your tank again, with the water conditioner, just like before.